skeeto/skeeto.github.com/_posts/2016-03-31-Hotpatch-a-C-Function-on-x86.markdown

 The .text segment will not be writeable by default.
 This is for both security and safety.
 Before I can hotpatch the function I need to make the function writeable.
 To make the function writeable, I need to make its page writable.
-To make it's page writeable I need to call `mprotect()`.
+To make its page writeable I need to call `mprotect()`.
 If there was another thread monkeying with the page attributes of this page at the same time (another thread calling `hotpatch()`) I'd be in trouble.